-- 250 In this section, we study the dynamics of the WCB air parcels and the diabatic heating that they experience as a function of their vertical position.
-Fig. 7 a depicts the parcels' pressure level as a function of time for the 80 km and 2.5 km grid spacing.
+In this section, we study the dynamics of the WCB air parcels and the diabatic heating that they experience as a function of their vertical position.
+Figure 7a depicts the parcels' pressure level as a function of time for the 80 and 2.5 km grid spacings.
 While both grid spacings exhibit a broadly similar evolution of air parcels, the spread between the trajectories is distinctively larger at 2.5 km.
 The increased spread results from the fact that as the grid spacing is reduced, the WCB trajectories become more diverse.
-This effect is illustrated in supplementary Figs. S1 and S2, which also show that treating convection explicitly further - 255 increases the diversity between WCB trajectories and that the ascent occurs in two main time periods at around 2016-09-23T00 (the intensification phase of cyclone Vladiana) and 2016-09-23T18 (the cyclone's mature phase).
+This effect is illustrated in Figs. S1 and S2, which also show that treating convection explicitly further increases the diversity between WCB trajectories and that the ascent occurs in two main time periods on 23 September 2016 at around 00:00 (the intensification phase of cyclone Vladiana) and 23 September 2016 at 18:00 (the cyclone's mature phase).
 The latter is consistent with the results of Oertel et al. (2019).

-Fig. 7 b-d illustrates the parcel dynamics as a function of their vertical location in terms of ascent velocity as well as absolute and potential vorticity.
-Consistent with the mean ascent rate shown in Fig. 6, the parcel ascent systematically strengthens as the grid spacing is reduced, with the maximum ascent velocity shifting to lower levels (panel b).
-Absolute and potential vorticity display the expected vertical profile within a WCB with maximum values in the lower troposphere (cf. Figure 4 of
+Figure 7b-d illustrate the parcel dynamics as a function of their vertical location in terms of ascent velocity, as well as absolute and potential vorticity.
+Consistent with the mean ascent rate shown in Fig. 6, the parcel ascent systematically strengthens as the grid spacing is reduced, with the maximum ascent velocity shifting to lower levels (Fig. 7b).
+Absolute and potential vorticity displays the expected vertical profile within a WCB with maximum values in the lower troposphere (cf. Fig. 4 of Joos and Wernli, 2012, and Fig. 7 of Madonna et al., 2014).
+Similar to ascent velocity, decreasing the grid spacing leads to a systematic increase in absolute and potential vorticity.
+For all three quantities, the simulations with explicit convection display the strongest ascent and vorticity.
+As a result, the maximum values for ascent and vorticity are about 3 times higher for the 2.5 km resolution with explicit convection than for the 80 km resolution with parameterized convection.
+Consistent with our results in Sect.
+3.1, the treatment of microphysics has a minor impact.

-Figure 7. (a) Vertical location of WCB air parcels (measured by their pressure level) as a function of time for simulations with 80 km and 2.5 km grid spacing, parametrized convection and 1-moment cloud microphysics.
+Figure 7. (a) Vertical location of WCB air parcels (measured by their pressure level) as a function of time for simulations with 80 and 2.5 km grid spacings, parameterized convection and one-moment cloud microphysics.
 The shading illustrates the spread between trajectories and is given by the 25th and 75th percentiles. (b) Ascent velocity, (c) absolute vorticity and (d) potential vorticity as a function of grid spacing and pressure level averaged over all trajectories.
-Lines with filled and empty markers represent simulations with parametrized and explicit convection, respectively.
-All simulations shown here use 1-moment cloud microphysics.
+Lines with filled and empty markers represent simulations with parameterized and explicit convection, respectively.
+All simulations shown here use one-moment cloud microphysics.